Zoe0409/Programming-Foundations-with-JavaScript-HTML-and-CSS/README.md

    **Part 2**: Write a JavaScript function named swapRedGreen with one parameter pixel (representing a single pixel).
 This function should swap the red and green values of the pixel.
 For example, if you have a pixel with red = 255, green = 100, blue = 150, after calling swapRedGreen on that pixel its new RGB values would be red = 100, green = 255, blue = 150.

    **Part 3**: Write code to change the Duke blue devil to be yellow.

+   **Part 4**: Write a function named setBlack that has one parameter pixel (representing a single pixel) and returns pixel with its red, green, and blue components changed so that the pixel’s color is black.